 In most cases, it has been observed that a combined modality therapy works wonders where an individual fails to respond to a single treatment modality.
 For example, steroid hypertrophic scar injections are administered following a surgical excision or silicone gel sheets are used in conjunction with a compression dressing.

-Hypertrophic Scar Treatment Cost In India
+Hypertrophic Scar Removal Cost

 The cost of hypertrophic scar removal treatment in India is variable.
 Check out the following cost details to make an informed decision that suits your budget:

-- Laser therapy: Comes at a price range between Rs 7,000 to Rs 20,000 per session.
+- Laser Therapy: Comes at a price range between Rs 7,000 to Rs 20,000 per session.

-- Topical medications: Priced between Rs 900 to Rs 7000.
+- Topical Medications: Priced between Rs 900 to Rs 7000.

-- Surgical excision treatments: Price ranges from Rs 15,000 to Rs 25,000 per session.
+- Surgical Excision Treatments: Price ranges from Rs 15,000 to Rs 25,000 per session.